 It was a really well organised finish with multiple people giving out medals.
 Just behind that there were clearly marked tables with the size of the finisher’s t-shirt so you could pick up your goody bag with the t-shift in there already.
 There were lots of people offering bottled water as it was a warm day and there was no restriction on the amount of bottles you could take.

-I received a text message with my race time on not long after i finished the race.
+I received a text message with my race time not long after I finished the race.
 The timing chip was on the back of the race number so no messing with attaching a chip to your shoe laces.
-I received my race number in the post two weeks before the race which meant no registration on the day which takes a lot of stress out of the start of the day as your all ready to go.
+I received my race number in the post two weeks before the race which meant no registration on the day which takes a lot of stress out of the start of the day as you are all ready to go.

 As the race finished on the beach front I treated myself to an ice cream on the beach from the vender on the front.
 When i finished my ice cream i was just in time to see the elite marathon runners pass by so I cheered them on.

-In the goody bag there was your technical t-shirt, High 5 hydration tablet samples, an Eat Natural bar, Ocean Spray dried fruit, a bag of crisps, packet of mints, sample packs of shampoo, some iron supplement and Teapigs tea bags.
+In the goody bag, there was your technical t-shirt, High 5 hydration tablet samples, an Eat Natural bar, Ocean Spray dried fruit, a bag of crisps, a packet of mints, sample packs of shampoo, some iron supplements and Teapigs tea bags.

 This is definitely a race that I would recommend to others and one that I would like to return to but to conquer the marathon.
 If you’re looking to get involved, check out our listings for long distance running events here!